 Unfortunately, sharks are not easily-trained and the military abandoned the project.
 However, the Navy has successfully trained bottle nose dolphins and California sea lions in its U.S. Navy Marine Mammal Program.
 Today, these animals are used in surveillance missions, underwater recoveries and identification of unauthorized swimmers and divers near Navy operations.

 2. The Army Uses Shark Skin to Build Faster Planes

-In early 2019, the Army revealed that it was studying the shortfin mako shark – the world’s fastest-swimming shark – in an attempt to build faster aircraft.
+In 2019, the Army revealed that it was studying the shortfin mako shark – the world’s fastest-swimming shark – in an attempt to build faster aircraft.
 Known as “torpedoes with teeth,” mako sharks, an endangered species, can swim at estimated speeds of 45 miles per hour.

 The Army’s research, which is being funded by Boeing, a USO corporate partner, is looking into the way Mako scales, called “denticles,” respond to speed and water flow, which could inform science to build new, improved aircraft.

 3. A Former Marine is a Shark Week Star